Written by Subject Matter Experts

 - Only 40% plead guilty if they can afford a bail bond.

 - Those that can’t afford a bail bond spend an average of 15 days in jail.

 - With a bail bond, 88% get their case dismissed or resolved without a criminal record.

 - Only 38% see their case dismissed or resolved with no record if they can’t afford the bail bond.

 To see more information and a nice visual, take a look at our Bail Bonds Infographic with Data and Statistics.

 - Ask a friend or loved one to borrow the money to cover the fee.
-This can present it’s own problems if you are unable to pay them back.
+This can present its own problems if you are unable to pay them back.

 - Obtain a loan to cover you in the short term and allow you to make payments.
 Our page on bail bond financing and emergency loans will guide you through the application process.
-Our financing form is below if you want to access it quickly and apply for bail loan help.

 Although it covers the LA market, we go into topics that cover all situations, like how you can negotiate with your bail bondsman to get the best rate, as well as the type of questions the bail bonds agent will ask you to determine if you qualify for a 0% to 3% Down payment.
 Some of the things that go into consideration are criminal history and flight risk of the person being bailed out, your financial strength, any property assets you may have, and more.